Farewelling Eddy Johnson

 28 May, 2021

 After 14 years as manager of the ADRA Community Care Centre at Blacktown, Pastor Eddy Johnson retired in early 2021.
 COVID restrictions delayed a formal farewell, but Conference ADRA Director Malcolm Rea hosted a luncheon on May 26 (before the most recent COVID-19 lockdown) in Eddy’s honour.
-Denison Grellmann, CEO of the ADRA Australia and New Zealand, presented Johnson with a plaque for his years of faithful service and wished him well as he takes up the new honorary chaplain role at the centre.
+Denison Grellmann, CEO of ADRA Australia, presented Johnson with a plaque for his years of faithful service and wished him well as he takes up the new honorary chaplain role at the centre.

 “Pastor Johnson has taught me a great deal about compassion for the most vulnerable in our community,” says Malcolm. “[His] signature brand has been helping people where they are with everything he has—totally free of cost or obligation.”